theupdateframework/pep-on-pypi-with-tuf/README.rst

   *consistent-snapshot* role.

-* Continuous delivery: A set of processes with which PyPI produces consistent snapshots that can safely coexist and deleted independently.
+* Continuous delivery: A set of processes with which PyPI produces consistent snapshots that can safely coexist and deleted independently [18]_.

 * Developer: Either the owner or maintainer of a project who is allowed to update the TUF metadata as well as distribution metadata and data for the